NanmiaoWu/Iterative-Methods-for-Linear-Equations/README.md

 #### Iterative Method of Conjugate Gradient

 As we mentioned above, the direct menthod is costly when n is large.
-To avoid such cost, we can use only part of the conjugate vectors instead of all of them by carefully determinations.
+To avoid such cost, we dynamic gererate the conjugate vectors instead of finding all of them via direct method.

 ### Arnoldi Iteration